Do you hang out in cafes? We do! Do you drink soy lattes? Mmm, we don’t.

 Without wanting to sound like a tool, my reaction was simple.
 I said I would rather eat half a dozen avocados a day than drink that soy latte.
-Naturally I had to explain myself, and here are my thoughts on why I don’t drink it…
+Naturally I had to explain myself as soy has been part of a traditional Asian diet for thousands of years so here are my thoughts on why I don’t drink it…

 Why I don’t drink soy latte…

 Milk can certainly be a heavily debated topic whether you drink the stuff or not.
 If you are lactose intolerant and you want a cup of coffee, soy seems like a natural healthy alternative.
 But here are a few things to consider before you order your next soy latte.